zombiemaker/gha-run-dotnet-framework-sdk-app/README.md

 # GitHub Action For Running .NET Framework SDK Apps

 This GitHub Action runs programs included in the Docker [container images provided by Microsoft that contains .NET Framework SDKs](https://hub.docker.com/_/microsoft-dotnet-framework-sdk/).
-It enables GitHub Runner server machines to run different versions of .NET Framework build programs and libraries without having to install them on the GitHub Runner machines.
+It enables self-hosted GitHub Runner server machines to run different versions of .NET Framework build programs and libraries without having to install them on the GitHub Runner machines.

+## Limitations

 .NET Framework versions supported are: